WDI-Oryx/wdi-oryx-homework/_Homework_Tasks/week_01/day_01/Simpsons_LAB/README.md

 6. We then find the family making their way home through the streets of springfield; Homer in his pink car, Marge and Maggie in the red car, and Bart on his skateboard.
 Traverse back to the `springfield` directory and create the directories for the each mode of transportation, and then place each respective party in that directory.<br><br>
 7. The family finally makes their way back home and the hilarious couch gag ensues.
 Create a `home` directory inside of `springfield` and then create a `couch` directory within `home`.
 Then Move ALL of the family members to `couch`.
 BONUS - can you move the family members without going into any of the springfield sub-directories?
 (HINT - use relative paths!
 If in `springfield` directory, what does ` ls ` return?
 How about `ls power-plant `?)

-## OPTIONAL BONUS - Grit (Ted Talk)
-Please watch this [TED Talk about Grit](https://www.ted.com/talks/angela_lee_duckworth_the_key_to_success_grit?language=en).
-It's a great talk and something we want you all to be mindful of as you embark on your journey into learning web development.